 Personal and social histories are captured by camera by the sea.
 The exhibits include Raymond Lawson’s remarkable chronicles of family life in Whitstable (1959), Enzo Ragazzini’s images of the anarchy of the 1970 Isle of Wight festival and Stuart Griffiths’ bleak documentation of the 1990 rave scene in Brighton.
 Grace Robertson records the raucous goings-on of a woman’s day out to the coast in the 1950s, while Daniel Meadows, Barry Lewis and Dafydd Jones all photographed at Butlins in the 1970s.

-Seaside: Photographed tours to two other UK venues, each with their own unique connection to the seaside: Grundy Art Gallery and Newlyn Art Gallery and the Exchange, having first been exhibited at Turner Contemporary Margate in 2019 in their first photographic exhibition.
+Organised by Turner Contemporary in association with John Hansard Gallery.
+Seaside: Photographed tours to two other UK venues each with their own unique connection to the seaside; Grundy Art Gallery, Blackpool and Newlyn Art Gallery and The Exchange, Penzance, having first been exhibited at Turner Contemporary, Margate in 2019 in their first-ever photographic exhibition.

 Seaside: Photographed is supported by Arts Council England’s Strategic Touring Fund.